Italian Restaurants in Seattle, WA

 © Bizzarro Italian Cafe

-Aptly named, Bizzarro Italian Café is a lively, long-running Italian trattoria-style eatery serving casual Italian fare in a stylish, eclectically decorated space.
+Aptly named, Bizzarro Italian Cafe is a lively, long-running Italian trattoria-style eatery serving casual Italian fare in a stylish, eclectically decorated space.
 Opened in 1986 by chef and visual artist David Nast, the alternative Wallingford Ristorante has been serving loyal customers and serious food people for more than 20 years and continues to remain a stalwart in the Seattle dining scene.
 Boasting red brick walls, ceiling-suspended furniture, and gilt-framed artworks, the engaging restaurant offers delectable Italian cuisine made with the finest ingredients ranging from gnocchi in pork sugo di maiale and pappardelle pasta in an effusive elk Bolognese to a hefty lamb shank served in a fig-based demi-glace on top of a polenta cake and braised kale.
 Daily specials rotate on the chalkboard and Saturdays are always packed, so be sure to reserve a table.
-Beaches near Seattle are beautiful and affordable to visit.

 1307 N 46th St, Seattle, WA 98103, Phone: 206-632-7277